Lazy NetCDF — complete cookbook¶

 5. Handing a pyramids lazy array to xarray¶

 Pyramids is a peer of xarray, not a backend beneath it — the lazy read goes through pyramids' CachingFileManager + GDAL MDArray, no xarray engine plugin in the middle.
-If you need xarray.DataArray ergonomics downstream, install [xarray] and wrap the lazy array yourself:
+If you need xarray.DataArray ergonomics downstream, pip install xarray (a peer dep, not a pyramids extra) and wrap the lazy array yourself:

 try: